mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 ## Predictions

 In cases where the {ref}`evaluation results<output-evaluation-results>` obtained via the arguments `--print-evaluation` or `--store-evaluation` are not sufficient for a detailed analysis, it may be desired to directly inspect the predictions provided by the evaluated models.
-They can be printed on the console, together with the ground truth, by proving the argument `--print-predictions`:
+They can be printed on the console by proving the argument `--print-predictions`.
+If the ground truth should also be printed, the argument `--print-ground-truth` must be provided as well:

 ````{tab} BOOMER
    ```text
    mlrl-testbed mlrl.boosting \
        --data-dir /path/to/datasets/ \
        --dataset dataset-name \
-       --print-predictions true
+       --print-predictions true \
+       --print-ground-truth true
    ```
 ````